mohgermany1606/tagesspiegel_registration/README.md

    cd <repository-directory>

-2. Install the required Python packages: pip install robotframework pip install robotframework-seleniumlibrary
+2. Install the required Python packages:
+- pip install robotframework
+- pip install robotframework-seleniumlibrary
+- pip install robotframework-imaplibrary or pip3 install robotframework-imaplibrary

 Ensure you have the appropriate web driver installed (e.g., ChromeDriver for Chrome):

-3. Download ChromeDriver
+4. Download ChromeDriver
 Add ChromeDriver to your PATH

 **Directory Structure -**

-tests: Contains the test cases.
+**tests** : Contains the test cases.

-pages: Contains the page object files.
+**pages** : Contains the page object files.

-resources: Contains resource files like variables and custom keywords.
+**resources** : Contains resource files like variables and custom keywords.

 **Run Test -**
 You can run this using robot registration_tests.robot